IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 You can simply write that this was the first time you incurred penalties, and you want to request abatement.
 In contrast, if you apply based on reasonable cause, you should note your reasonable cause in this section.
 If you apply for reasonable cause and you qualify for first-time relief, the IRS will give you first-time relief.
 There is more on what reasonable cause means in the following sections.

-What Is Reasonable Cause for IRS Penalty Abatement?
+What Is IRS Penalty Abatement for Reasonable Cause?

 Reasonable cause is when you had a legitimate reason for paying the tax or filing the tax return late.
 It generally applies to struggling taxpayers affected by conditions outside of their control.
 To get relief based on reasonable cause, taxpayers must establish that they used ordinary business care and prudence to file or pay their taxes.
 You can’t get this type of relief if negligence or recklessness was involved.